lujonathanh/lujonathanh.github.io/research.md

-I am currently a medical student at Stanford University School of Medicine, funded by the [MedScholars](https://med.stanford.edu/medscholars.html) fund to work in the lab of [Nigam Shah](https://shahlab.stanford.edu/doku.php) on deploying and monitoring clinical machine learning models.
+Before residency, I was a medical student at Stanford University School of Medicine (grad.
+2024), and work in the lab of [Nigam Shah](https://shahlab.stanford.edu/doku.php) on deploying and monitoring clinical machine learning models, funded by the [MedScholars](https://med.stanford.edu/medscholars.html) reserach fund for medical students.

-I was previously a bachelor's (grad.
+Before that, I was a bachelor's (grad.
 2018) and master's student (grad.
 2019) in computer science at Princeton University, where I was lucky and grateful to work in the group of [Barbara Engelhardt](http://beehive.cs.princeton.edu/), on inferring causal networks from gene expression time series.
 I've also worked on analyzing protein complex mass spectra in the group of [Alma Burlingame](http://msf.ucsf.edu/) at UCSF.

 ## Journal Papers